Rail strikes Wales: Disruption warning as two days of action loom

 Train operators in Wales have warned of more disruption to the rail network as two days of strike action are set to take place this week.

-Industrial action by more than 40,000 railway workers who are part of the RMT will see nearly all rail services cancelled on Wednesday.
+Industrial action by more than 40,000 railway workers who are part of the RMT union will see nearly all rail services cancelled on Wednesday.

 It follows strike action last month over pay, jobs and working conditions.